 During May 2017, EMC Australia received notice of approval for its Mining Lease application.
 The Mining Lease ("ML") overlays select areas previously covered by two Exploration Licenses.
 The ML represents the final major development approval required from the NSW Government to begin construction on the project.
-The ML is awarded after all environmental work has been completed and reviewed, all social implications of project development have been considered, and the NSW Environmental Minister has issued a Development Consent, which was received earlier, in November 2016.
-The ML grant reflects the further review that the State resource value has been considered and approved for extraction based on mine development plans.
-The ML is issued for a period of 21 years, and is based on the development plans and intent submitted in the ML Application.
+The final signed ML Grant was received in October 2017, issued for a period of 21 years, and based on the development plans and intent submitted in the ML Application.
 The ML can be modified by NSW regulatory agencies, as requested by EMC Australia over time, to reflect changing operating conditions.